 "To own one's own shadow is to make oneself whole.
 The shadow consists of those aspects of your character that belong to you but that have not been given any conscious place in your life. ...assimilating your shadow is the art of catching up on these facets of life that have not been lived out adequately."

 We do this as a defence mechanism to further distance ourselves from those very thoughts, motivations, desires and feelings that we were once told were unacceptable.
 We point the finger away: It is in them.
 It confirms our tightly held beliefs we have made about ourselves in order to keep us accepted, to keep us safe.
-The problem isn’t that we are simply projecting disowned qualities onto others, the problem is that we are distorting reality and not seeing these people around us as they truly are, we are seeing them through the veil of our shadow.
+The problem with this playing out unconsciously isn’t that we are simply projecting disowned qualities onto others, the problem is that we are distorting reality and not seeing these people around us as they truly are, we are seeing them through the veil of our judgements and shadow.
 Projection creates a disconnect between how we view ourselves and how we are in reality.

 Our shadows make themselves known to us in the sides of ourselves we struggle to be with, or find it hard to understand or accept – those aspects which may bring shame or confusion, or those aspects we fear may emotionally overwhelm or harm us or those around us.
 We all have parts like this and they can be the source of much pain and suffering.
 Furthermore, the more we try to ignore or hide these sides of ourselves the greater their capacity to disrupt our lives in uncontrolled ways: stifling our emotional expression, causing issues in our relationships with the people in our lives, or creating barriers to personal progress.